predsci/CHMAP/CHD-mkdocs/docs/ipp/lbc.md

 # Limb-Brightening Correction
 Limb Brightening Correction (LBC) is the second step in the data pre-processing pipeline.
-The goal of LBC is to correct for brightening of structures that is dependent on their distance from disk center.
-This process uses a theoretic model....
+The goal of LBC is to correct for brightening of structures that is dependent upon their distance from disk center.

 ## Examples of Corrected Images
 ### AIA Images